alvarobartt/investpy/README.md

 ### Additional Data

-As Investing provides more data apart from historical data, some of that data is fetched via investpy if it is considered to be useful.
-So on, some additional information is retrieved for both equities and funds such as company profiles or inner basic information for equities and funds, respectively as shown below.
+As Investing provides more data besides the historical one, some of that additional data can be fetched via investpy.
+Currently, as the package is under-development, some additional information such as company profiles or inner basic information is retrieved for both equities and funds, respectively as shown below.

 #### Equity Company Profile Retrieval